JSS95/dawiq/doc/source/intro.rst

 Custom type
 -----------

-Custom types can be supported by defining special metadata to the field:
+Custom types can be supported by defining special metadata to the dataclass field:

 * ``Qt_typehint``: type hint for widget construction
 * ``toQt_converter``: converts custom object to widget data
 * ``fromQt_converter``: returns custom object from widget data

-For more information, see :ref:`user-guide` document.
+For more information, see :ref:`widget` and :ref:`data-model`.

 Supported Qt bindings
 =====================